 Gimmicks and Charging for Features

-Microsoft are the worst for this.
-Not only do they charge you for Xbox Live Gold, which you need to access online multi-player and cloud saves, but they insist on including the Kinect camera with every X-bone console and it must always be on.
-Sony are slightly less evil, in that you can pay for PlayStation Plus, but it isn’t as important for online play.
+Microsoft is the worst for this.
+Not only do they charge you for Xbox Live Gold, which you need to access online multiplayer and cloud saves, but they insist on including the Kinect camera with every X-bone console and it must always be on.
+Sony is slightly less evil, in that you can pay for PlayStation Plus, but it isn’t as important for online play.
 The subscription is, however, also required for PSN cloud usage.
-It should also be pointed out that the PS4 was also supposed to ship with the PlayStation eye camera, but it was taken out purely so they could undercut the X-bone!
+It should also be pointed out that the PS4 was also supposed to ship with the PlayStation Eye camera, but it was taken out purely so they could undercut the X-bone!
 True, you get free games and other good things for this subscription, but they (Microsoft in particular) more-or-less force you into buying it to use core features of the console – even things like Twitter and Facebook, which you can use for free on your computer, photos or pretty much EVERY OTHER PLATFORM!

 The Kinect and PS Move are also pointless gimmicks that don’t really add anything to the gaming experience.
 They are not accurate enough and provide no physical feedback to the player so, while they are OK for drunken party games, they aren’t much use in more hardcore games.
 They’re just so much less accurate, less reliable and less immerse than just moving your thumb by a centimetre to push a button!